nautobot/nautobot/nautobot/docs/user-guides/getting-started/regions.md

 ![](../images/getting-started-nautobot-ui/9-add-site-to-region-step-2.png)

+!!! note
-> NOTE: In the example, notice that we assigned the `Vancouver 1` Site to `Vancouver`, which is tier-3 Region.
+    In the example, notice that we assigned the `Vancouver 1` Site to `Vancouver`, which is tier-3 Region.
-> Notice that the Regional hierarchy is displayed for the `Vancouver 1` Site: `North America/Canada/Vancouver`
+    Notice that the Regional hierarchy is displayed for the `Vancouver 1` Site: `North America/Canada/Vancouver`